This procedure is banned in the US. Why is it a hot topic in fight over Ohio’s abortion amendment?

 “So changing our constitution will not affect in the slightest way the applicability of the federal partial-birth abortion ban,” said Dan Kobil, a law professor at Capital University in Columbus, who supports abortion rights.
 “It would be a federal crime for a doctor to violate that ban.”

-That’s because the supremacy clause of the U.S. Constitution calls for federal laws to trump state laws, said Jonathan Entin, professor emeritus of law at Case Western State University.
+That’s because the supremacy clause of the U.S. Constitution calls for federal laws to trump state laws, said Jonathan Entin, professor emeritus of law at Case Western Reserve University.

 “If the federal law prohibits a particular technique, then that’s going to prevail over a state law that might be inconsistent,” he said.

-Note: This story has been corrected to show the name of the university is Case Western Reserve University, not Case Western State University.